cabeen/niftijio/README.md

 in a four-dimensional double array.
 The array indices match the order in the 'dim' array of the header.

-A jar can be built using Apache Ant by executing 'ant' in the project directory.
-An example main class is included and the jar will execute it when run with the '-jar' option.
-The following example will print the volume dimensions and datatype to the console:

-java -Xmx512M -jar niftijio.jar example.nii.gz
+A jar can be built using Maven by executing 'mvn package'.

 The file format specification can be found here: